AgustaWestland AW159 Wildcat: Design

 The AW159 Wildcat is a further development of the Westland Lynx.
 While the AW159 shares broad similarities in appearance to the Lynx, it has significant design differences and is heavily modernised and adapted to gain new attributes and functionality.
 The AW159 comprises 95% new components; the remaining 5%, consisting of such items as the fuel system and main rotor gearbox, are interchangeable with the Lynx AH7 and HMA8 variants.
 During development, the Army and Navy variants of the Wildcat reportedly maintained 98 per cent commonality with one another.
 The AW159 is the first helicopter by AgustaWestland to be designed inside an entirely digital environment.
 Among other changes, certain external elements of the Wildcat, such as the tail rotor, have been redesigned for greater durability and stealth qualities.

-Both Army and Navy variants have a common airframe, which is manufactured by GKN Aerostructures; the airframe has been marinised for operations in the naval environment and provides for a greater airframe lifespan of 12,000 flight hours.
+Both Army and Navy variants have a common airframe, which is manufactured by GKN Aerostructures; the airframe has undergone marinisation for operations in the naval environment and providing for a greater airframe lifespan of 12,000 flight hours.
 The wheeled undercarriage is also strengthened for naval landings on both variants.
-The AW159 is powered by two 1362 hp LHTEC CTS800 turboshaft engines which drives the rotorcraft's BERP IV rotor blades via a new transmission, increasing the maximum take-off weight by more than 1 ton over the legacy Super Lynx.
+The AW159 is powered by two 1362 hp LHTEC CTS800 turboshaft engines, driving the rotorcraft's BERP IV rotor blades via a new transmission, increasing the maximum take-off weight by more than 1 ton over the legacy Super Lynx.
 It is equipped with a new composite tailboom, tailplane, tail rotor, nose structure and avionics suite.
 The naval version is also equipped with a Selex Galileo Seaspray 7000E active electronically scanned array (AESA) radar and L-3 Wescam MX-15HDi electro-optical/infrared nose turret.
 A glass cockpit comprises the primary human-machine interface, using four 255 x 200mm multifunction displays to provide information to the aircrew and interact with the avionics systems on board.